This post contains affiliate links. You can read our affiliate disclaimer at the bottom of this post.

 3rd Trimester Ultrasound is accurate to within 3 weeks

-With all this being said, it is important to keep in mind that the accuracy of an ultrasound due date will also depend on the quality of the imaging and the experience of the individual performing the procedure.
+***It is also important to note that the accuracy of an ultrasound depends on the quality of the imaging and the experience of the ultrasonographer.

 An easy way to get an estimate of your due date is to simply subtract 3 months from your last menstrual period and add 7 days.
 (This is based on a regular 28-day menstrual cycle.)